Spigell/zabbix-get-hosts-by-alerts/README.md

 # SYNOPSIS

-Sparrow plugin.
+Outthentic plugin.

 Get zabbix's hostnames by description of alerts.

-Tested on zabbix 3.2.
+Tested on zabbix 3.2+.

 Python - 2.7
 # INSTALL